-Sarah Pollman is an arts writer based in Boston, MA.
-She specializes in contemporary fine art, and has produced essays for online and print journals, and artist monographs.
+Sarah Pollman is an arts writer based in Boston, MA, who writes about the intersection of contemporary art and its historical counterparts.
+She has produced essays for online and print journals including Art New England and Big, Red & Shiny, as well as writing essays for self-published artist monographs.

 Sarah has been a contributor to the arts journal Big, Red & Shiny.

 Big, Red & Shiny, Volume 2, Issue 10

 Excerpt: Bruce Myren’s The Fortieth Parallel is a project of western depiction.
 Rooted in history, it takes cues from historic survey projects and their subsequent rephotographic cousins, Ed Ruscha’s explorations of buildings on Sunset Strip and the New Topographers’ unromantic views of the west.
 It is an exploration of how to picture the land when the land has already been pictured: a conversation with the past designed to teach us about our present….

 Big, Red & Shiny, Volume 2, Issue 19